Chandrayaan-3 project cost at Rs 600 cr lower than budgets of some Hollywood films on space, says Union minister | Technology

 On Thursday evening, ISRO said all activities were on schedule and all systems were normal.

-Singh was talking on a session on Chandrayaan-3 organised by Indore Lok Sabha MP Shankar Lalwani after taking part in the 26th National E-Governance Conference here.
+Singh was talking at a session on Chandrayaan-3 organised by Indore Lok Sabha MP Shankar Lalwani after taking part in the 26th National E-Governance Conference here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)